My Android app Senior Chess

 Here are some tips about the commands available in the options menu:

 This introduces the start position, but you should be aware that it does not reset some other settings, such as thinking time and view of the board.

 Undo last move

 This command goes back a full move, that is, a half-move for each side.
+Since version 2.21 there is also an Undo button on the screen for this purpose.
 There is no special command to redo this full move.

 If, for example, you play White, this command will make the computer play White and you Black.
 This is the case in Play mode.
 In Edit mode, discussed below, the name of this is Change side to move.
 A red dot in a corner of the board indicates the side that is to move.

 In Play mode, this is similar to the previous command: you can use it to make the computer, instead of yourself, make the next move.
 In Edit mode, you use this command to switch to Play mode and let the computer play the next move.
 This Go command is also useful to go back to normal Play mode after using Only user moves mode, as discussed next.
 When the machine is 'thinking' this command is temporarily replaced with the command Move now (stop thinking), as discussed below under Level